huggingface/blog/synthetic-data-save-costs.md

 ### 3.2 Compare the open-source model to proprietary models

 The main advantage of this data created with the open-source Mixtral model is that the data is fully commercially usable without legal uncertainty.
-For example, data created with the OpenAI API is subject to the [OpenAI Business Terms](https://openai.com/policies/business-terms), which explicitly prohibit using model outputs for training models that compete with their products and services.
+For example, data created with the OpenAI API is subject to the [OpenAI Business Terms](https://openai.com/policies/business-terms), which explicitly prohibits using model outputs for training models that compete with their products and services.
 The legal value and meaning of these Terms are unclear, but they introduce legal uncertainty for the commercial use of models trained on synthetic data from OpenAI models.
 Any smaller, efficient model trained on synthetic data could be considered as competing, as it reduces dependency on the API service.

 How does the quality of synthetic data compare between Mistral’s open-source `Mixtral-8x7B-Instruct-v0.1` and OpenAI’s GPT3.5 and GPT4?
-We ran the identical pipeline and prompts explained above with `gpt-3.5-turbo-0613` and `gpt-4-0125-preview` and report the results in the table below.
+We ran the identical pipeline and prompts explained above with `gpt-3.5-turbo-0613` and `gpt-4-0125-preview` and reported the results in the table below.
 We see that Mixtral performs better than GPT3.5 and is on par with GPT4 for this task, depending on the prompt type.
 (We don’t display the results for the newer gpt-3.5-turbo-0125 here because, for some reason, the performance with this model was worse than with the older default gpt-3.5-turbo-0613).

 <p align="center">
     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/176_synthetic-data-save-costs/fig_mixtral_gpt.png" alt="fig_mixtral_gpt" width=95%>